magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a new theme is assigned to a store
+*  If one wants to do something after a new theme is assigned to a store

 ### 52. backend_auth_user_login_failed